arzabz/arzabz.github.io/_posts/2018-08-12-not-all-posts.md

 categories: opinion
 ---

-Not all posts need a title.
+Not all nots need an all.

 <!-- excerpt_separator -->